zenith-trade/maiker-contracts/docs/PRD.md

 2. **Deposit**
    - User deposits token X and token Y into strategy vaults
+   - Calculates current share value
+   - For existing users, collects performance fees if applicable
    - Updates user's strategy shares and total strategy shares
+   - Updates user's last_share_value to current share value
    - Creates UserPosition PDA if it doesn't exist

 3. **Withdraw**
+   - Calculates current share value
+   - Collects performance fees if applicable
    - User withdraws their share of tokens from strategy vaults
    - Updates user's strategy shares and total strategy shares
    - May close UserPosition PDA if fully withdrawn

-#### Admin Instructions (Called by Risk Engine)
+#### Admin Instructions (Position Management)
-1. **InitializePositionCpi**
+1. **AddLiquidity**
-   - Creates a new position in the Meteora DLMM
+   - Adds liquidity to a Meteora position
    - Uses funds from strategy vaults

-2. **AddLiquidityByWeightCpi**
-   - Adds liquidity to an existing Meteora position
-   - Uses funds from strategy vaults
+   - Updates position tracking in strategy config

-3. **RemoveAllLiquidityCpi**
+2. **RemoveLiquidity**
-   - Removes all liquidity from a Meteora position
+   - Removes liquidity from a Meteora position
    - Returns funds to strategy vaults

-4. **ClaimFeeCpi**
+   - Updates position tracking in strategy config

+3. **ClaimFee**
    - Claims accumulated fees from a Meteora position
    - Returns fees to strategy vaults

-5. **ClosePositionCpi**
+4. **ClosePosition**
    - Closes a Meteora position
-   - Cleans up position accounts
+   - Removes position from tracking array in strategy config

 #### Admin Instructions (Protocol Management)
 1. **UpdateGlobalConfig**
    - Updates protocol-wide settings
    - Can only be called by admin

-2. **CollectPerformanceFees**
+2. **ClaimFees**
-   - Calculates and collects performance fees
+   - Claims accumulated performance fees
-   - Updates high-water mark when new all-time-high value per share is reached
+   - Converts fee shares to tokens
-   - Transfers fees to treasury
+   - Transfers tokens to treasury
-   - Only collects fees on gains above the previous high water mark
-   - Proportionally takes fees in both token X and token Y

-3. **EmergencyPause**
-   - Pauses specific or all protocol operations
-   - Can only be called by admin
+   - Reduces fee_shares_pending and strategy_shares

+### Performance Fee Implementation

+The protocol implements a capital-efficient, two-phase performance fee system:

+#### Phase 1: Fee Accrual
+- Performance fees are calculated when users deposit or withdraw
+- Fees are collected as shares based on user-specific performance gains
+- Fee shares are tracked in `fee_shares_pending` but remain deployed in the strategy
+- This allows fees to continue generating returns until claimed

+#### Phase 2: Fee Claiming
+- Admin can claim accumulated fees via the `claim_fees` instruction
+- Fees can be claimed in full or partially
+- When claimed, tokens are transferred to the treasury
+- Both `fee_shares_pending` and `strategy_shares` are reduced accordingly

 ### Operational Flows

 #### Initial Position Creation
-1. CreatePosition
-2. AddLiquidityByWeight
+1. Admin creates a new position in Meteora
+2. Position public key is stored in the strategy's positions array

 #### Fee Autocompounding
-1. ClaimFee
-2. AddLiquidityByWeight

-#### Full Rebalance (Same Position)
-1. ClaimFee (for both tokens)
-2. RemoveAllLiquidity
-3. AddLiquidityByWeight

-#### Full Rebalance (New Position)
-1. ClaimFee (for both tokens)
-2. RemoveAllLiquidity
-3. ClosePosition
-4. CreatePosition
-5. AddLiquidityByWeight
+1. Admin claims fees from Meteora positions
+2. Fees remain in strategy vaults for redeployment

+#### Rebalancing
+1. Admin claims fees from Meteora positions
+2. Admin removes liquidity from positions as needed
+3. Admin adds liquidity to new or existing positions
+4. Strategy's positions array is updated accordingly

 ## Risk Management

-The system will support multiple strategy configurations with different risk profiles:
-- Aggressive strategies (e.g., narrow price ranges)
-- Low-risk strategies (e.g., wider price ranges)
+The system supports flexible position management:
+- Admin can create multiple positions with different bin ranges
+- Positions can be adjusted based on market conditions
+- Rebalancing can be performed at admin's discretion

 ## Technical Integration

-The program will integrate with Meteora's DLMM protocol via CPI calls to their program.
+The program integrates with Meteora's DLMM protocol via CPI calls to their program.
 The necessary Meteora instructions are imported from the `lb_clmm` package.

 ## Security Considerations

-- Only authorized risk engine can execute admin instructions
+- Only authorized admin can execute admin instructions
 - User funds are protected through proper PDA derivation and ownership checks
-- Strategy shares calculations must be precise to ensure fair distribution of returns
+- Strategy shares calculations use checked arithmetic to prevent overflow errors
+- User-specific performance fee tracking ensures fair fee collection
+- Capital-efficient fee accrual keeps fees productive until claimed
 - Proper error handling for all CPI calls to Meteora
-- Role-based access control for different admin functions
-- High-water mark mechanism to prevent charging fees on recovered losses, ensuring fees are only collected on new profits
-- Fixed-point math for precise fee calculations without floating point errors
-- Proportional fee collection to maintain strategy token ratios
-- Emergency pause functionality for critical situations

 ## Events

-The program will emit the following events to facilitate off-chain tracking:
+The program emits the following events to facilitate off-chain tracking:

 ### User Events
 - **StrategyCreated**: When a new strategy is created
 - **UserDeposited**: When a user deposits into a strategy
 - **UserWithdrew**: When a user withdraws from a strategy
-- **SharesUpdated**: When a user's shares are updated

 ### Admin Events
-- **PositionCreated**: When a new Meteora position is created
-- **PositionClosed**: When a Meteora position is closed
-- **LiquidityAdded**: When liquidity is added to a position
-- **LiquidityRemoved**: When liquidity is removed from a position
-- **FeeClaimed**: When fees are claimed from a position
-- **PerformanceFeeCollected**: When performance fees are collected, including fee amounts, new high water mark, and strategy value
+- **FeesClaimed**: When performance fees are claimed, including fee shares and token amounts
-- **ConfigUpdated**: When global config is updated
+- **GlobalConfigUpdated**: When global config is updated

-- **EmergencyAction**: When emergency functions are called
+### CPI Events
+- Events related to position management in Meteora

 ## Future Enhancements

-- Support for multiple LB pairs per strategy and multiple positions per LB pair:
-  - Each strategy can manage multiple LB pairs with different allocation weights
-  - Each LB pair can have multiple active positions with different bin ranges
+- **Periodic Fee Collection**:
-  - Position tracking system to monitor all active positions
+  - Implement a mechanism to collect fees from all users periodically
-  - Rebalancing capabilities between different LB pairs and positions
+  - Ensures fair fee collection for both active and passive users
+  - Prevents autocompounding advantage for long-term holders

+- **Enhanced Position Management**:
-- Auto-rebalancing based on price movement thresholds
+  - Automated rebalancing based on price thresholds
+  - Dynamic bin range adjustment based on volatility

+- **Analytics and Reporting**:
+  - Off-chain indexing for position performance tracking
+  - User dashboard for visualizing strategy performance
+  - Admin dashboard for monitoring and managing positions

-- Fee autocompounding:
+- **Multi-Strategy Support**:
-  - Automatic fee collection from all positions
+  - Allow users to allocate funds across multiple strategies
-  - Reinvestment of fees according to current allocation strategy
+  - Risk-based strategy categorization

-  - Batch operations to optimize gas costs
+- **Oracle Integration**:
+  - Price-aware share value calculation

-- Strategy performance analytics
+  - More accurate performance tracking